cmihaescu/clothing-shop/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It has 4 branches of which 3 are relevant to my development.
 In this e-shop I used React with useContext (first branch), then Redux with Thunk (second branch) and Redux with Saga (third branch).
 For styling I used SCSS.
 I chose SCSS and not SASS as I find the syntax more readable.

+The most complex branch can be visited [here](https://revolut-merchant-test-shop.netlify.app/) - redux for state management, react for components, serverless functions as backend and firebase as database

 ## What I have learned

 It has been a very good opportunity to better understand and deep dive into the React framework, React hooks (useState, useEffect, useContext, useNavigate, useParams, useLocation, useMemo) and the way it works with Redux.
 I also learned how to use React-Router, middleware like thunk (which I loved btw as it basically allows you to make backend calls before updating your website's state) or Saga (can't say I am a big fan as it looks to overcomplicate the website).
 Also upskilled my styling skills by using SCSS (was only familiar with vanilla CSS).